 - Like other faculty (especially ones with small kids) I usually need advance time to review something

-- 1-2 weeks for a longer paper or memo
+- A week or two for a paper or memo

-- I will make extensive notes on what you send me, often electronically, so if this is something you want:
+- I will make extensive notes on any memos or papers you send me, often electronically, so if this is something you want, please email as a PDF, with sufficient margins for me to write electronic comments (e.g. wide margins, double spacing, no small fonts)

 - In general, faculty will start to forget your work if you only see them every four months, so visit regularly

-- I would normally expect my core students to be seeing me, showing me tables/figures, and discussing progress at least twice a month
+- I would normally expect my core students to be seeing me, showing me tables/figures, and discussing progress once or twice a month

-For those who have Macartan as an advisor, he likes all of the above too.
+For those who have Macartan as an advisor, he says he likes all of the above too.

 Finally, I can focus on your specific work in more depth if we jump past all the generic advice.
-Please take a look at the advice posts that apply to you:
+Please take a look at the advice posts at left.

 Guidelines for core advisees